mongodb/mongo/src/mongo/db/repl/README.md

 is the node's last applied OpTime.
 Finally, the `InitialSyncer` shuts down and the `ReplicationCoordinator` starts steady state replication.

+## Initial Sync Semantics

+Nodes in initial sync do not contribute to write concern acknowledgment.
+While in a `STARTUP2` state, a node will not send any `replSetUpdatePosition` commands to its sync source.
+It will also have the `lastAppliedOpTime` and `lastDurableOpTime` set to null in heartbeat responses.
+The combined effect of this is that the primary of the replica set will not receive updates about the initial syncing node's progress, and will thus not be able to count that member towards the acknowledgment of writes.

+In a similar vein, we prevent new members from voting (or increasing the number of nodes needed to commit majority writes) until they have successfully completed initial sync and transitioned to `SECONDARY` state.
+This is done as follows: whenever a new voting node is added to the set, we internally rewrite its `MemberConfig` to have a special [`newlyAdded=true`](https://github.com/mongodb/mongo/blob/80f424c02df47469792917673ab7e6dd77b01421/src/mongo/db/repl/member_config.idl#L75-L81) field.
+This field signifies that this node is temporarily non-voting and should thus be excluded from all voter checks or counts.
+Once the replica set primary receives a heartbeat response from the member stating that it is either in `SECONDARY`, `RECOVERING`, or `ROLLBACK` state, that primary schedules an automatic reconfig to remove the corresponding `newlyAdded` field.
+Note that we filter that field out of `replSetGetStatus` responses, but it is always visible in the config stored on disk.

 # Reconfiguration

 MongoDB replica sets consist of a set of members, where a *member* corresponds to a single